 Speaking of putting the gloves on your hand, make sure they’re big enough.
-Go with a half size bigger if needed.
+If you are shopping around from online shops such as unigloves, for example, you may want to go with a half size bigger if needed.
 Remember, they are going on your hand first, after your palm is warmed, you can roll them down to fit better.
-Although you’re going to sit down at the sailboat, you’re going to be standing up with your hands constantly.
+Although you’re going to sit down on the sailboat, you’re going to be standing up with your hands constantly.
 The gloves need to stay on.
 Get your gloves wet with water, be careful not to sit in them or they’ll leave marks.
 Invest in good sailing gloves if you want to be a safe sailor.

 Find the right weight for your hand